anaclumos/extracranial/Research/pages/IP is the new Real Estate.md

 - Webtoons can be produced by a single person, lowering the opportunity cost compared to a full-on production studio.
 - Competing in the OTT market is too expensive (both in customer money and time.)
 - Webtoons generally profit from advertising & collab & IP revenue, not customer payment.
-- modern people have a lower attention span to read texts or watching extended TV shows.
+- Modern people have a lower attention span to read texts or watch extended TV shows.
 - Webtoon creates habit.

 For example, for free, I can watch 20 episodes of different Webtoons in 10 minutes on Naver Webtoon and Kakao Webtoon.
 Remember when Quibi failed? ... but that's a story for another day.